 As Cannabis laws in this country evolve, the need for informed and engaged community members is paramount.
-This series of talks will examine the history, policies, and emerging dynamics around Cannabis.
+This 2016 series of talks examined the history, policies, and emerging dynamics around Cannabis.

 Join the conversation and learn from experts in the fields of botany, law, and medicine.

 Monique McHenry, PhD is a botanist with a background in plant diversity and evolution.
 She is the co-director of the cannabis pharmacology course at the University of Vermont Medical School.
 She is also Co-Founder of the Phytoscience Institute, a plant-based pharmaceutical research center.
 Dr. McHenry completed her BA and MSc at the University of Colorado, and her PhD at the University of Vermont.

 Karen Lounsbury, PhD is a Professor of Pharmacology at the University of Vermont College of Medicine.
 She received her PhD in pharmacology from the University of Pennsylvania in 1993.
 Research in Dr. Lounsbury's laboratory is focused on understanding mechanisms whereby signals generated at the plasma membrane are communicated to the nucleus of vascular cells to mediate vascular remodeling and angiogenesis.
 Signaling pathways of current interest include protein kinase cascades, hypoxia signaling and mechanisms of calcium-regulated gene transcription in arterial smooth muscle cells and ovarian tumor cells.

 June 22, 2016 - Medical Cannabis: Clinical Practice